VSchool/course-build/readme.md

 *** point distribution ***

+If story point is >= 1, adjust the time object

+1 story point or more: 1 hour - 2 hours
+4 story points or more: 4 hours
-Leave lessons as is (dont update time)
+Less than 1 story point: leave as is (do not update time object)

+*** days to complete property ***
-1 story point = 1 hour
+1 - 3 story points: 1 day
-< 1 hr => use mins
+4 - 8 story points: 2 days
+8+ story points: 3 days

+*** assignment property ***
-Leave assignment value as is
+Leave assignment value as is (do not change)

-***resources***
+*** resources property***
-Go through each object and corresponding notion page to check if there are any embedded videos
+Go through each object and its corresponding notion page to check if there are any embedded videos
-For each embdedded video
+For each embdedded video, add a new object to the resources property with the following values:

 ```
 "resource":[